 Judith Page was born in Lexington, Kentucky, and studied art at the University of Kentucky and Transylvania University.
 Early influences were her father, an amateur historian, photographer, and raconteur, who instilled in her a love and respect for history and the creative process; her optometrist, the photographer Ralph Eugene Meatyard, who influenced her through his commitment to a Gothic vision; and writers such as Flannery O’Connor, Ed McClanahan, and Carson McCullers who provided her with many potent visual images.
-Other influences include the Roman historian Tacitus; the politician Cassius Clay; the musician John Jacob Niles; and Southern vernacular artists such as Bill Traylor and Howard Finster.
+Other influences include the Roman historian Tacitus; the politician Cassius Clay; the musicians Jean Ritchie and John Jacob Niles; and Southern vernacular artists such as Bill Traylor, Bessie Harvey, and Howard Finster.
 Page says that her "art emerges from a Gothic sensibility, a place where horror and beauty exist in close proximity, where innocence encounters depravity, where the spirit is consumed and revived from moment to moment.”